alessio-git21/voicing-the-cheshire-cat/README.md

 # Voicing the Cheshire Cat

-Voicing-the-Cheshire-Cat is a project that brings a voice to the famous [cat AI assistant](https://github.com/cheshire-cat-ai/core), allowing users to interact with a chatbot and hear its responses.
+Voicing-the-Cheshire-Cat is a project that gives voice to the famous [cat AI assistant](https://github.com/cheshire-cat-ai/core), allowing users to interact with a chatbot and hear its responses.
 This project is powered by three Docker containers, including two custom images created for audio generation and text-to-speech conversion.

 The text-to-speech container runs the SpeechT5 models inside.